WARRANT APPREHENSION UNIT DETECTIVE

 This is a position specific recruitment for the Department of Public Safety & Correctional Services (DPSCS).
 The resulting eligible list will be used to fill current and future recruitments for the Department of Public Safety & Correctional Services (DPSCS).

 LOCATION OF POSITION

-Education: A Bachelor’s degree from an accredited college or university, with 30 semester credit hours in the social, behavioral or correctional sciences.
+Note: Candidates may substitute the possession of a Bachelor's degree from an accredited college or university, with 30 semester credit hours in the social, behavioral or correctional sciences for the required experience.

 DESIRED OR PREFERRED QUALIFICATIONS